slzander/RemoteWarmup/README.md

 1. With a model of your choice create a Rails API with a resource that lists at least 10 seeded data entries.
   > Deliverable: Commit and push code to github and slack me the url.

-2. Create a resource that shows one data set at a time.
+2. Stretch: Create a resource that shows one data set at a time.
   > Deliverable: Commit and push code to github and slack me the url.

   *Example 1:* <img src="index.png" width="400" alt="/pirates">